Tell Me Where We’re Headed

 It is a Herculean task trying to balance these competing interests.
 But, that’s how good roadmaps are created and prioritized.
 This struggle is healthy, in that in compels the product team to focus on what’s important in the short-run while mapping it to the long-term vision.

 The product roadmap is not carved in stone.
-Pivots are necessary when circumstances change.
-When this happens, the weight attached to each of the three priorities will dictate the future course of action.
+Pivots are necessary as circumstances change.
+When required, the weight attached to each of the three priorities changes, altering the future course of action.

 Hi!
 I’m Sheldon.
 For over ten years I’ve worked with brands and private labels bringing some pretty awesome products to market.
 I’ve worked on research-based product development and marketing to deliver the total package.